Limiting absorption principle and radiation conditions for Schr\"odinger operators with long-range potentials: Introduction

 Recall the Besov spaces (also known as Agmon-Hörmander spaces cf.\ \cite{AgmonHormander}) mentioned above: Set $F_k = 1_{\{2^{k-1}\leq r < 2^k\}}$ for $k\geq 1$.
 Then define

-We equip the spaces with their natural norm, and identify the dual space of $\B$ with $\B^*$ through the $L^2$-pairing.
-It is well known that $\B$ and $\B^*$ are non-reflexive Banach spaces with $C^\infty_c(\R^d)$ dense in $\B$.
+We equip the spaces with their natural norms and identify the dual space of $\B$ with $\B^*$ through the $L^2$-pairing.
+It is well known that $\B$ and $\B^*$ are non-reflexive Banach spaces with $C^\infty_c$ dense in $\B$.
 The space $\B_0^*$ is exactly the closure of $C^\infty_c$ in $\B^*$, hence the notation.
-In particular, $\B^*_0$ is a closed subspace of $\B^*$.
-Also remark that $\B$ is separable.
-This is easily verified using the fact that $\B$ isometrically embeds into the separable sequential space $\ell^1(\N; L^2(\R^d))$ of $L^2$ functions (which can be viewed as a Bochner space).
-This in particular means that any norm bounded subset of $\B^*$ is sequentially weak-star relatively compact since it is metrizable.
+It is easily verified that $\B$ is separable.
+This in particular means that any norm bounded subset of $\B^*$ is metrizable and relatively compact in the weak-star topology, which is useful when proving the LAP.
 See \cite[Theorem 3.16]{Rudin_funct}.